Kong/docs.konghq.com/app/docs/enterprise/0.31-x/kong-implementation-checklist.md

 ## Production System Requirements

 - For Kong prefer CPU optimized instances.
 We recommend at least 4 CPU cores, 16GB of RAM and 24GB of disk space.
 Kong performs better on a system with multiple cores.
-In an AWS environment, we recommend running c 3.2xlarge instances in production that guarantee enough cores (8) and memory (16GB), with a local storage instead of EBS to improve the performance.
+In an AWS environment, we recommend running c4.2xlarge instances in production that guarantee enough cores (8) and memory (16GB), with a local storage instead of EBS to improve the performance.
 - For Cassandra and PostgreSQL prefer memory optimized instances.
 Assume more intensive workload on the datastore if you are using the rate-limiting or response rate-limiting plugins with a “cluster” policy.
 High ulimit systemvalue, possibly >=65535 .
 A higher limit value will allow Kong and the datastores to process more incoming requests.